jillibus/kickstarter-analysis/README.md

     ---
     ![Sub-Category Statistics] (Subcategory_Statistics.png)
     ---
-    * The subcategory, Plays under Theater are just about 2x more successful than not.
-So Louise, you are right on track with wanting to start a Crowd Funding campaign for your play Fever.
+    * The subcategory, Plays under Theater are just about 2 times more successful than not.
+So Louise, you are right on track with wanting to start a Crowd Funding campaign for your play, Fever.
     ---
     ![Outcomes Based on Launch Date] (Outcomes_Based_on_Launch_date.png)
     ---